First-sale doctrine: Importation of copies

 However, the Supreme Court did not decide the issue where gray-market products are initially manufactured abroad and then imported into the US.
 The Court indicated that importation of goods made outside the US could perhaps be barred under §602(a), since such goods would not be "lawfully made under this title".
-Such products might be lawfully made, either by the copyright owner or a licensee, but they would not be lawfully made under US copyright law.
+Such products might be lawfully made, either by the copyright holder or a licensee, but they would not be lawfully made under US copyright law.
 Rather, they would be lawfully made under the copyright laws of the other country; and the first-sale doctrine would therefore not limit the §602 importation restriction.

 The 2008 case Omega v.
 Costco involved this exact unresolved issue, where the defendant Costco obtained authentic Omega watches, which feature a copyrighted design on the back of the watches, through the gray market and resold them in its stores in the US.
 Omega manufactured these watches outside the US and did not authorize their importation into the US.
 Based on the Quality King case, the 9th Circuit held that "application of first-sale doctrine to foreign-made copies would impermissibly apply" the Copyright Act extraterritorially.
-However, the court stated that first-sale doctrine might still apply to a foreign manufactured copy if it was imported "with the authority of the U.S. copyright owner".
+However, the court stated that first-sale doctrine might still apply to a foreign manufactured copy if it was imported "with the authority of the U.S. copyright holder".
 The Supreme Court granted certiorari to Omega v.
 Costco, and affirmed 4–4.
 However, as an evenly split decision, it set precedent only in the 9th Circuit, not nationwide.

 However, in Kirtsaeng v.
-John Wiley & Sons, Inc., in 2013, the United States Supreme Court held in a 6–3 decision that the first-sale doctrine applies to goods manufactured abroad with the copyright owner's permission and then imported into the US.
+John Wiley & Sons, Inc., in 2013, the United States Supreme Court held in a 6–3 decision that the first-sale doctrine applies to goods manufactured abroad with the copyright holder's permission and then imported into the US.
 The case involved a plaintiff who imported Asian editions of textbooks that had been manufactured abroad with the publisher-plaintiff's permission.
 The defendant, without permission from the publisher, imported the textbooks and resold on eBay.
 The Supreme Court's holding severely limits the ability of copyright holders to charge vastly different prices in different markets due to ease of arbitrage.
 The decision removes the incentive to US manufacturers of shifting manufacturing abroad purely in an attempt to circumvent the first-sale doctrine.